How to Print a Collagraph plate | Printmaking at Home

 Optional: Place a piece of newsprint (or similar) on top of your printing paper, if you are worried about inks coming through onto your hands.

-Apply pressure.
-The best tools for this are your hands, but you can use a rolling pin, brayer, or a metal spoon if you want to.
+Apply gentle pressure.
+The best tools for this are your hands, but you can gently use a rolling pin, brayer, or a metal spoon if you want to.
 Try to keep your pressure even as you work your way around your plate, making sure to find all the textures.

 Remove the newsprint if using.
 You can do further finger pressure on any areas that seem to have not imprinted so deeply.
+You don't need to press down too hard - it's more about trying to encourage the paper to mould into all the textures without ripping.

 When ready, peel up your print and see what the result is.
 It’s always a surprise!